Teleportation-Based Continuous Variable Quantum Cryptography: The protocol

 \section{The protocol}

-Let start describing the protocol (See Fig. \ref{fig_esquema}).
-First we note that the main ingredient of the present CVQKD scheme is the modified CVT protocol presented in \cite{Lui14}, where the knowledge of the set of input states to be teleported by Alice allows Bob to get an output state at the end of the process nearly identical to the input state, even for low squeezing.
-To achieve that Alice has to modify the beam splitter (BS) transmittance $\cos^2\theta$ and Bob has to modify the displacement $\hat{D}_k(\lambda)=e^{\lambda \hat{a}_k^\dagger - \lambda^*\hat{a}_k}$ on his mode from those given by the original CVT protocol \cite{Bra98}, according to the pool of input states with Alice.
+Let start describing the protocol (figure \ref{fig_esquema}), whose main ingredient is the modified CV teleportation protocol presented in \cite{Lui14}, where Bob can get an output state at the end of the teleportation nearly identical to the input state, even for low squeezing, if Alice and Bob know the set of input states to be teleported.
+(See Appendix \ref{B} for a self-contained presentation of the modified CV teleportation protocol.)
+To achieve that Alice has to modify her beam splitter (BS) transmittance and Bob has to modify the displacement $\hat{D}_k(\lambda)=e^{\lambda \hat{a}_k^\dagger - \lambda^*\hat{a}_k}$ on his mode, from those given by the original CV teleportation protocol \cite{Bra98}, according to the pool of input states.
 Here $\hat{a}_k$ ($\hat{a}_k^\dagger$) is the annihilation (creation) operator of mode $k$ with quadratures $\hat{x}_k=(\hat{a}_k+\hat{a}_k^\dagger)/2$ and $\hat{p}_k=(\hat{a}_k-\hat{a}_k^\dagger)/2i$ and commutation relation $[\hat{x}_k,\hat{p}_k]=i/2$.